Return to the BUILD

 As the Capstans on the real ship were also steam-powered equipment and surely would have matched the winches, I painted these new Capstans in the same Sick Green color as the Steam Winches.

-NOTE: The stock Capstans provided with the model are white in this issue and the replacement stock parts coming in Issue 21 are silver.
+NOTE: The stock Capstans provided with the model are white in this issue and the replacement parts coming in Issue 13 are silver with brass tops.

 The Capstans on Titanic were built by Napier Brothers Ltd. of Glasgow and are known to have a brass top cover.
 Therefore, I topped my Capstans using a Metallic Gold Sharpie: